• Skip to primary navigation

 Kate Hahnel

 Learn how to make the best Instant Pot Frozen Chicken wings with honey and garlic.
-They are great for game night, to bring along to parties, or simply enjoy at home!
-They are crispy, juicy, only need a few minutes to cook, and are paleo compliant with a keto option.
+They are crispy outside and juicy inside, are great for game night, to bring along to parties, or simply enjoy at home!

 4.93 from 14 votes